 - This design allows for a daily and weekly chore assignment.

-- It hold me (mom) accountable as well in scheduling our day.
+- It holds me (mom) accountable as well in scheduling our day.

 For the Chore Chart Board